cryptax/misc-code/README.md

 - Radare 2 plugin to process byte arrays
 - Python script to parse Flutter AOT headers
-- Python script to search for Dart object uses in Object Pool of flutter libapp.so Aarch64
+- Python script to search for Dart object usages in Object Pool of flutter libapp.so Aarch64